Friends-of-Monika/mas-selfharm/README.md

 * You are ***allowed*** to copy and distribute this submod as you like, but...
-* You are ***required*** to give our submod team (*MAS Self-Harm Submod Team* or *Friends of Monika*) a proper credit (we are fine with name of our team or a link to this repository or our GitHub organization)
+* You are ***required*** to give our submod team (*MAS Self-Harm Submod Team* or *Friends of Monika*) a proper credit (we are fine with the name of our team or a link to this repository or our GitHub organization)
 * You are ***not allowed*** to use our submod for any commercial purposes (selling, renting, etc.)
 * You are ***not allowed*** to distribute any derivative works or adaptations of our submod (with changes made to code, dialogue, other content, etc.)

-We don't go out of our way to really enforce the license, but we chose to adopt this license in order to protect our hard work from unwanted modifications or commercial use.
+We don't go out of our way to enforce the license, but we chose to adopt this license to protect our hard work from unwanted modifications or commercial use.
 If you want to change something in this submod &mdash;
-feel free to contact us via Discord or Issues page!
-We'll be glad to accept contributions, ideas and suggestions.
+feel free to contact us via Discord or the Issues page!
+We'll be glad to accept contributions, ideas, and suggestions.

 ### 🙅 Exceptions

-CC BY-NC-ND 4.0 only covers content created by authors, contributors or maintainers of this mod (repository) and does not cover anything that was created by third party (might include songs and other content beside submod scripts.)
+CC BY-NC-ND 4.0 only covers content created by authors, contributors, or maintainers of this mod (repository) and does not cover anything made by a third party (might include songs and other content besides submod scripts.)

 Namely, *Monika's Playlist* (`res/music/playlist.ogg`) is made using third-party songs and sounds (see list above); we do not claim ownership over any of the tracks used in the mix.
-If you're a copyright holder, feel free to reach out to us in any possible way if you believe we have violated your rights of ownership/licensing &mdash; we will be sure to solve this problem as soon as we can.
+If you're a copyright holder, feel free to reach out to us in any way if you believe we have violated your rights of ownership/licensing &mdash; we will be sure to solve this problem as soon as possible